-How to change your Apple Watch face
+Change up the look of your Apple Watch with a new face

 - Navigate to the watch face on your Apple Watch by pressing the Digital Crown.

-- Press firmly on the watch face to open the customize menu.
+- Long press on the watch face to open the customize menu.

 - Swipe left or right to select a watch face.